MrDanielHarka/note-app/docs/project/documentation.md

 One is that the user can edit their own notes.

-The other some feature would to specify the creation date of the note and change it to the duration of the change if edited another one is to make note categories and use the first name and last name during the registration in the desktoop app.
+The other some feature would to specify the creation date of the note and change it to the duration of the change if edited another one is to make note categories and use the first name and last name during the registration in the desktop app.

 [Top ↑](#top)